-- (a) Three (3) Fire Captains or incumbent Medical Services Officers shall be assigned to a 56-hour workweek assigned as EMS-8. - (b) Fire Captains assigned as EMS-8 may be required to work additional hours, as Fire Captains in fire Rescue Operations. - (c) Incumbent Medical Services Officers may be required to work additional hours beyond 56 hours per week.
-Incumbent Medical Services Officers may work additional hours as EMS-8 provided they maintain operations capabilities of EMS-8 as outlined in the City of Henderson Fire Department Training Plan.
-Such hours will be considered overtime and paid at a rate of time and a half.
+- (a) Three (3) Fire Captains shall be assigned to a fifty-six (56)-hour workweek assigned as an OSO. - (b) Fire Captains assigned as OSOs may be required to work additional hours, as Fire Captains in Fire Rescue Operations.
+Such hours will be considered overtime and paid at the rate of time and a half (1.5).